Jassy (film): Box Office

 The film was the seventh most popular movie at the British box office in 1947.
+Kinematograph Weekly called it "a notable attraction" at the box office in 1947.

 By 1953 Jassy had earned net revenue of £200,000 and its box office performance was described as "excellent".

 This encouraged Sydney Box to make two more costume film "specials", The Bad Lord Byron and Christopher Columbus, the financial failure of which ended the cycle.

 Critical

+The Monthly Film Bulletin wrote: "This is a long film, but during its whole course it does not seem to absorb one's attention.
+The plot is artificial and rather in the convention of the novelette, and the dialogue is trite to the point of pathos.
+There does not appear to be a convincing character in the whole affair, and there is certainly not a decent one among those who purport to be anything but bad. ...
+This is not a good film of its kind, and with the galaxy of stars in the minor parts, it seems a pity that something better could not have been achieved."

 The Los Angeles Times liked the photography but criticised the acting and direction.

 The New York Times said that:

 With plot ramifications providing for infidelity, suicide, murders and a gypsy beauty endowed with second sight, it would seem that "Jassy" would add up to a swift and exciting movie.
 But this period piece, brilliantly accoutered in Technicolor and imported from England to begin a stand at the Winter Garden yesterday, is unimaginative drama, hampered rather than helped by its story lines and not too greatly aided by some broad and stylized characterizations.
 Boiled down to essentials, "Jassy" is a combination of several plots, mostly familiar, the sum of which makes for a rather rambling and routine entertainment.

-Filmink said "like Hungry Hill the film has all these elements that make it sound like it’s going to be fun – suicide, cheating at cards, poison, second sight, someone being struck dumb, not one but two whippings – but it isn’t, mostly because, just like Hungry Hill, the film has no focus."